 If you’ve ever visited a model home you might have wondered how on earth the estate agents (or realtors if you’re in the States) make a 100 foot apartment look like you could easily live there with your whole family – grandparents and distant relatives included.
 How do they make the room seem bigger than it really is?
 Here are ten secrets to make your room look bigger!
+Hope you were one of those who were granted USDA home loans and now it’s time for furnishing your new home.

 1. One of the best ways to make a room feel larger is to buy smaller scale furniture.
 For example, rocker recliners are known to be much smaller than standard recliners.
 This immediately creates more room and opens the space between different items of furniture.
 Large sofas, armchairs and tables will make a small room feel crowded, whereas properly scaled furniture won’t.
 To make a room feel large, furniture should not be allowed to overpower it.
 This is a fabulous example here – just look how dinky the desk and bed are, and how thin the cupboard is: